Nelly Mukazayire: Personal life

-Mukazayire was 12 years old in 1994, when the Rwandan genocide took place.
+Mukazayire was 12 years old during the Rwandan genocide in 1994.
 Her mother was given a lifetime prison sentence by a Gacaca court for being a participant in the genocide.
 Mukazayire has spoken about her mother's conviction to demonstrate how the current Rwandan government does not transfer blame to the offspring and other family members of the genocide perpetrators.